umccr/RNA-seq-analysis/README.md

 To merge multiple read count files use the *[mergeCounts2Matrix.R](./readcount-analysis/mergeCounts2Matrix.R)* script.
 Each per-sample read count file should have two columns containing gene and read count information without a header (see this [example read count file](./readcount-analysis/TCGA-PAAD/TCGA-2J-AAB1-01A-11R-A41B-07.htseq.counts)).
 Read count files for all samples should be located in one directory.
 Also, the user needs to create a tab-delimited **target file** with four columns (see this [example target file](./readcount-analysis/TCGA-PAAD/TCGA_PAAD_Target.txt)):

-1. "Sample_name" - this coloumn specifies preferred sample names that will appear in the merged matrix and any tables or plots in downstream analyses
+1. `Sample_name` - this coloumn specifies preferred sample names that will appear in the merged matrix and any tables or plots in downstream analyses
-2. "File_name" - name of the corresponding read count file
+2. `File_name` - name of the corresponding read count file
-3. "Target" - biological group/phenotypes that will be used to annotate samples and to perform downstream analyses, including differential expression analysis
+3. `Target` - biological group/phenotypes that will be used to annotate samples and to perform downstream analyses
-4. "Replicates" - indication of any technical replicates to take into account in differential expression analysis
+4. `Replicates` - indication of any technical replicates to take into account, i.e. for differential expression analysis (can be left blank)

 To facilitate downstream analyses and files organisation, the output files will be saved in user-defined **project directory** with user-defined prefix (core name).